 After defining up these bookkeeping variables, the loop that runs

-while (!done)
+while (!done) is started.

 while (!done) {